tkuenneth/firebase_demos/Android/Zufallszahl/README.md

 Diese Android App demonstriert die Nutzung von Firebase Functions.

-In order to be able to run this demo, you need to do two additional things.
+In order to be able to run this demo, you need to do three additional things.

 Damit diese Demo funktioniert, müssen Sie drei zusätzliche Dinge erledigen.